- Before you come

 If traveling with children, bring along an updated photograph of each child in the event that you become separated from them.

 Write your child's name and your hotel number on each card; include a close friend's or relative's contact information on the card.
-Give a card to each child which they will carry with them as long as you are away.
+Give a card to each child which they'll carry with them as long as you're away.
 Destroy once home.

 Bring along a basic first aid kit with bandages, iodine, mosquito repellant, sunscreen, alcohol packets, dramamine, pepto bismol, diarrhea medicine, etc.